sveltejs/svelte/documentation/docs/02-runes/03-$derived.md

 The expression inside `$derived(...)` should be free of side-effects.
 Svelte will disallow state changes (e.g. `count++`) inside derived expressions.

-Subsequents results of a `$derived` expression are compared against its previous value.
+Subsequent results of a `$derived` expression are compared against its previous value.
 If they are referentially the same, the `$derived` won't propagate an update to its dependencies.

 ```svelte
 <script>